ParthKalkar/openCV-practice/README.md

 - Activate virtualenv using the following command: `$ source bin/activate`

+- Deactivate virtualenv using the following command: `$ deactivate`

 - Add files in the virtualvenv by creating a folder name and place the files there

 # Notes: